cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 "Are you nervous?"

 I tried to answer every time with something like "I'm not nervous, I'm excited" that was very intentional.
-That wasn't overconvidence, that was me trying to not even internalize the idea of being nervous.
-I'd been endlessly visualizing giving a successfulk talk.
+That wasn't over-confidence, that was me trying to not even internalize the idea of being nervous.
+I'd been endlessly visualizing giving a successful talk.
 One the first day, I even popped up on the stage in the room I was going to be speaking in and took a picture of what it looked like from the podium.
 I would keep referring back to that picture over the next couple of days thinking about what it's going to be like on stage.